Search

 • Federal law that addresses the educational barriers and challenges created by homelessness by guaranteeing students experiencing homelessness the right to immediately enroll in school, attend school, fully engage in school including extra curricular activities and be provided interventions and supports needed for school success.

-Who qualifies as Homeless under the McKinney-Vento Homeless Assistance Act?
+Who qualifies as eligible under the McKinney-Vento Act?

 Homeless student means a child or youth who is eligible to attend Talbot County Public Schools, and who lack a fixed, regular, and adequate nighttime residence.
 This term includes: